STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Experimental Evaluation

-Since the anticipation of ego-involved accidents is more important, we evaluate our model on two widely used accident datasets containing a large percentage of ego-involved accidents: DoTA~\cite{yao2022dota} and DADA~\cite{fang2019dada}.
-We extracted all the ego-involved accidents present in these datasets, which resulted in 745 positive and 745 negative videos from the DoTA dataset, and 965 positive and 1361 negative videos from the DADA dataset.
-All videos are of 5s duration (similar to DAD).
-A summary of the characteristics of these datasets is presented in Table~\ref{tab:dataset_stats} and more details can be found in~\cite{chitraranjan2025vision}.
-To eliminate any bias from arbitrary dataset splitting, we adopt a $k$-fold cross-validation strategy, which allows for a more robust evaluation of model generalization.
-These datasets provide a diverse set of challenging driving scenarios essential for testing early accident anticipation performance in real-world conditions.
-To further evaluate model generalization, we conducted cross-dataset evaluation, where the model was trained on DoTA and tested on DADA, and vice-versa.
-Note that we down-sampled the videos in DADA from 30fps to 10fps for compatibility with those in DoTA to enable direct comparison of results.
+These datasets provide a diverse set of challenging driving scenarios that are essential for testing early accident anticipation performance in real-world conditions.
+To further evaluate model generalization, we conducted a cross-dataset evaluation, where the model was trained on DoTA and tested on DADA, and vise versa.
+Note that we down-sampled the videos in DADA from 30 fps to 10 fps for compatibility with those in DoTA to enable direct comparison of results.

-Note that we did not include the popular dataset CCD~\cite{bao2020uncertainty} in our evaluation due to its quality bias caused by the difference in video quality between accident and normal videos~\cite{mahmood2023new}.
+Note that we did not include the popular dataset CCD~\cite{bao2020uncertainty} in our evaluation due to its quality bias, caused by the difference in video quality between accident and normal videos~\cite{mahmood2023new}.
 This bias can be exploited by models to classify videos based on quality rather than on accident cues.
 This is evident in the near-perfect performance of all models on CCD.